 Organizations today must protect and distinguish their products and services from regional, national, and global competition.
 We have a keen understanding of the challenges facing our clients and the experience necessary to help obtain and monitor trademarks and service marks around the world.
-Contact a Missouri trademark attorney from FortmanSpann, LLC today.
+Contact one of our trademark attorneys from FortmanSpann, LLC today.

 Trademark Attorney Serving Clients throughout Missouri